-R. Force Majeure: Contractor shall not be assessed with liquidated damages or unsatisfactory performance penalties during any delay beyond the time named for the performance of this Contract caused by any act of God, war, civil disorder, employment strike or other cause beyond its reasonable control, provided Contractor gives written notice of the cause of the delay to County within 36 hours of the start of the delay and Contractor avails himself of any available remedies.
+- R. Force Majeure: Contractor shall not be assessed with liquidated damages or unsatisfactory performance penalties during any delay beyond the time named for the performance of this Contract to the extent such delay is caused by any act of God, war, civil disorder, employment strike or other cause beyond Contractor's reasonable control, provided Contractor gives written notice of the cause of the delay to County within thirty-six (36) hours of the start of the delay and Contractor avails itself of any available remedies to end the delay and minimize the effects of such delay.
+County may immediately terminate this Contract by written notice to Contractor if the delay continues substantially uninterrupted for a period of five (5) business days or more.
+No Force Majeure event excuses Contractor's other obligations under this Contract. - S. Confidentiality: Contractor agrees to maintain the confidentiality of all County and County-related records and information pursuant to all statutory laws relating to privacy and confidentiality that currently exist or exist at any time during the term of this Contract.
+All such records and information shall be considered confidential and kept confidential by Contractor and Contractor's staff, agents and employees.

-County of Orange MA-042-21010747 Health Care Agency Page 8 of 42 Folder No. C029259
+County of Orange Page 8 of 45 MA-042-22011118 Health Care Agency File No.: 2191602